qwx9/notes/net/algorithms/machinelearning/supervised.learning.md

 They must be minimal when the node is pure, and maximal when node is equidistributed.
 The result will be different depending on the function used.

-A DT may select the variables that separate the data best in its algorithm, but other methods may select different ones, and the ones chosen by the DT are not necessarily "good".
-It's a greedy algorithm choosing local optima, and these problems are often NP-complete.
-Because they choose local optima, they are said to learn "by heart".

 #### Entropy algorithms